 W. B. Yeats, ‘A Prayer for My Daughter’.
 This 1919 poem was written for Anne, Yeats’s daughter with Georgie Hyde Lees, whom Yeats married after his last marriage proposal to Maud Gonne was rejected in 1916.
 In the poem, Yeats watches his sleeping daughter and thinks of all the things he wishes for her: beauty (but not too much beauty), and a personality that is free from hatred.

 Philip Larkin, ‘Born Yesterday’.
+It might surprise you to find Philip Larkin appearing in a list of the best baby poems.
+And yet this poem is refreshingly frank about the wishes we have for newborn children and our hopes for the sort of people they might grow up to be.
 Written for Sally Amis, the first daughter of Larkin’s close friend Kingsley Amis and his wife Hilly, Larkin composed ‘Born Yesterday’ the day after Sally’s birth, although of course the title resonates with that phrase’s other meaning (Larkin did, after all, publish a collection titled The Less Deceived).
 Instead of expressing his hopes that Amis’s baby will grow up to be beautiful and remarkable, he wishes for normality and ordinariness for the newborn daughter – if that is the best way of catching happiness in this uncertain world.